Configure anomaly detection

 View alert information.

 You can filter alerts by region and bucket at the top of the page.
 The Alerts Triggered in Last 24 Hours section shows active alerts, pending incidents, and configuration errors, each with a Details link.
-The Today's Alert Data module displays alerts by severity and day-over-day changes.
-The Alert Trigger Trend (Today vs. Yesterday) module compares trends over time.
-The Alert Severity Distribution module shows severity percentages.
-The Recent Incidents table lists incidents with details such as severity and status.
+Today's Alert Data displays alerts by severity with day-over-day changes.
+Alert Trigger Trend (Today vs. Yesterday) compares trends over time.
+Alert Severity Distribution shows severity percentages.
+Recent Incidents lists incidents with details such as severity and status.
 The page also includes panels for Incident Status, Alert Assignee Distribution, Alert Channel Sending Status, and Alert Rule Configuration Errors.

 Alert monitoring rules